costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 draft: false
 ---

-{{< svg "/content/posts/creating-a-free-blogging-system/images/whole_4.svg" >}}
+{{< svg "/content/posts/hacking-a-free-blogging-system-with-emails/images/whole_4.svg" >}}

 {{< details "Tl;dr" >}}
 I managed to spin up a blogging system, publicly available over the internet, with email subscription capabilities for basically 0$.

 This post will describe my thought process and **how** I decided what pieces to glue together.

-In case you don't care about my twisty mind process, [here's| todo :: add link] a step-by-step tutorial, just in case anyone wants to copy this setup for their own website.
+In case you don't care about my twisty mind process, [here's](https://costica.dev/creating-a-free-blogging-system-quick-guide) a step-by-step tutorial, just in case anyone wants to copy this setup for their own website.

 {{< /details >}}